pikepdf/pikepdf/docs/topics/objects.md

 gives a `float`.
 Errors are Python's own: `ZeroDivisionError` for division by zero, and `TypeError` for a non-numeric object or operand.

+The result is never a pikepdf object, in either mode.
+An `Integer` or `Real` is a handle to a number stored in a document; a number computed from it is not in the document, so there is nothing to box.
+This keeps computed values from propagating as objects into code that expects native numbers, and assigning a result back into an `Array` or `Dictionary` boxes it again as usual.

 This means a quick script can compute `page.MediaBox[2] - page.MediaBox[0] > 100`
 under explicit mode without unboxing anything, and receives a `TypeError` rather than a silently wrong answer if the PDF stored something other than a